melodykellynwaogu/melodykellynwaogu/README.md

 <b>🎯 Fun Fact<b>

-I love **chess** ♟️ and enjoy building clean and purposeful backend apps!
+I love **chess** ♟️ and enjoy building clean and purposeful Frontend apps!

 <p align="center">
   <b>“The best error message is the one that never shows up.”</b> – Thomas Fuchs